Gregory Kramer: Inventor

-In 1973, Kramer founded and since managed Electron Farm, a company that built and sold Buchla 100 synthesizers in New York City.
-Through his company Clarity, founded in 1981, Kramer conceived and developed the Lexicon MRC (MIDI Remote Control).
-This product won the 1989 TEC Award for Technical Excellence (Ancillary Equipment).
+In 1973, Kramer founded and since managed Electron Farm, a company that built and sold Buchla 100 synthesizers and custom synthesizer modules in New York City.
+Through his company Clarity, founded in 1981, Kramer conceived and developed the MIDI XLV, and with it helped launch the recording technique of signal process automation.
+Through Clarity, Kramer also conceived of and designed the Lexicon MRC (MIDI Remote Control).
+This product was the first MIDI remote control and fader box, now a major product category in music technology.
+The MRC won the 1989 TEC Award for Technical Excellence (Ancillary Equipment).

-Kramer collaborated with Robert Moog, who since 1970 had been working on a keyboard controller that would respond to human touch.
+Kramer collaborated closely with Robert Moog, who since 1970 had been working on a keyboard controller that would respond to human touch.
 In 1993, Moog reduced his involvement in the project, stating that "I've given them to Eaton and to one other artist, Gregory Kramer, an experimental composer [...]".
 Moog continued working with Kramer until his death in 2005,< and Kramer continues to work on the project with a team of engineers.

 Science

 As a member of the Santa Fe Institute, Kramer organized the first International Conference on Auditory Display in 1992.
 He subsequently established and became the first president of the International Community for Auditory Display (ICAD), a non-profit corporation dedicated to supporting the development of auditory display research and community formation.
-Kramer edited the Proceedings, which remains possibly the most oft-cited publication in the field.
+Kramer edited the Proceedings, which was the first book on auditory display and data sonification and remains possibly the most oft-cited publication in the field.

 Buddhist teacher

 Kramer has been teaching meditation worldwide since 1980.
-He teaches vipassana meditation, dharma contemplation, Insight Dialogue, and relational Buddhist psychology at retreats, and in universities worldwide.
+He teaches vipassana meditation, dharma contemplation, and Insight Dialogue at retreats, and in universities worldwide.
 In 1995 he co-founded the Metta Foundation in Portland, Oregon, a non-profit corporation dedicated to supporting the growth and development of insight meditation and the teachings of the Buddha as they manifest in our current society, and for which he functions as a meditation teacher, author, and director.
 In 2020, the Metta Foundation supported the formation of the Insight Dialogue Community, in which Kramer remains involved as a Founding Teacher.
 His meditation practice since 1974 has included studies with a number of esteemed monastics, including Anagarika Dhammadinna, Ven.
 Balangoda Ananda Maitreya Mahanayaka Thero, Achan Sobin S. Namto and Ven.
 Punnaji Mahathera.

 Kramer graduated from the California Institute of the Arts (BFA, Music Composition, 1972) and New York University (MA, Music Composition, 1977).
-He was Assistant Professor of Composition in the Music Department of NYU, from 1975 to 1979.
 He holds a Ph.D. in Learning and Change in Human Systems from the California Institute of Integral Studies.
 He is married and the father of three grown sons.
 He lives in Orcas, Washington where he remains focused on writing, training teachers, and living a contemplative life.